IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc admin analytics transfers
 ```

-It can also support filters and send notification using option `notify_to`. a template is defined using option `notify_template` :
+It can also support filters and send notification using option `notify_to`.
+A template is defined using option `notify_template` :

 `mytemplate.erb`: